btims512/trivia-game/README.md

 - **ThemeSelector**: Enables theme customization for the user interface.
 - **Footer**: Displays additional information, such as social media links or app credits.

-## Screenshots

-_Add screenshots of the app to provide a visual understanding._

 ---

 ## API Integration